UUDigitalHumanitieslab/GrETEL-upload/README.md

 * `application/config/database.php`: Settings for your database connection to both the relational database (e.g. MySQL) and the XML-database (basex).
 An example configuration can be found in `application/config/database_default.php`.
 * `application/config/ldap.php`: Settings for LDAP authentication.
 An example configuration can be found in `application/config/ldap_default.php`.

+Update the apache config, to allow read-write access to gretel-upload (and gretel)

 ### Database schema

 Create the mysql database gretel_upload